AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 1. **Has the dataset been used for any tasks already?** *(If so, please provide a description.)*

-    The dataset has been used to study stereotypical associations in English language models.
+    The dataset has been used to study stereotypical associations in multilingual large language models.

 1. **Is there a repository that links to any or all papers or systems that use the dataset?** *(If so, please provide a link or other access point.)*